TrifBotGit/ROB/README.md

   Debilidades: Fuego
   Signo de debilidad: Cojera

 The only available monsters are from Monster Hunter 3 Ultimate.
-More monster will be available with future releases.
+More monsters will be available with future releases.

 ##### Command monster